Who's ready for an island getaway?

 Photo Credit: This Rare Earth

-One excellent but often overlooked country in the Caribbean is the Dominican Republic.
+If you're looking for a cheap tropical island getaway, one excellent but often overlooked country in the Caribbean is the Dominican Republic.

 The Dominican Republic offers incredible beach views, golden sunsets, and tasty cuisine for a much more reasonable price than many other Caribbean locations.

-One great area to visit is the capital city of Santo Domingo, to the south, where you can visit the oldest city in the Americas.
+One significant area to visit is the capital city of Santo Domingo, to the south, where you can visit the oldest city in the Americas.
 Historical buildings and ruins, such as the first monastery and the first military fortress in the Americas, are all a short walk around the Zona Colonial.

 The Dominican Republic is an excellent Caribbean option on a budget.